alexisechano/freelance-webdev-work/README.md

 Note: These sites are mainly built for Github Pages!
 So I am assuming you have a working index.html at least!

 STEPS:
-1) Open the folder you want to access on this repository and click the **Clone or Download as Zip** button
+1) Open the folder you want to access on this repository and click the **Clone then Download as Zip** button
 2) Unzip the file and copy the index.html text into your site's existing main/index HTML file (replace existing text)
 3) Make sure there are no other folders or duplicate names then click the **Upload Files** button
 4) (Works best on Chrome) Drag and drop all of the other files, excluding index.html, into your website file system or repository